 The wet season usually falls between November and February and is characterised by intermittent downpours during largely sunny periods.
 Often the rain does not last long and dries up seemingly instantly.
 During this period, the Celebes Sea's surface becomes choppier.
 The usual temperature range is from 23°C to 31°C, on very hot days it may rise up to 33°C. It is cooler in the mountainous regions.
 The weather is more changeable from December to March but very rarely would the time of year interfere with the Manado diving schedule.

 You should be aware that during the peak season months of July and August, Bunaken Island gets very busy.
-Many a resort will not be able to accept walk-ins during high season since they are fully booked and you must try to book several months in advance.
+Many resorts will not be able to accept walk-ins during high season since they are fully booked and you must try to book several months in advance.
 It is also worth noting that although the diving is good during peak season, at this time warm water brings more plankton and reduces visibility.

 We recommend March to early November for the best conditions for scuba diving in Bunaken, avoiding the busy peak season if possible.
 Furthermore your chances of cetacean (whales and dolphins) spotting are best around July and August.
 Visibility and ater temperatures don't vary much from month to month, at 27-30°C.